telerik/teststudio-docs/docs/faq.md

 <div class="toggle_container">
    <div class="block">
         <p>Recording requires Test Studio (including the Visual Studio plug-in) to run at Administrator level access.
 Anything less than this and Windows blocks our connection attempt to Internet Explorer as a "security threat".
 You must run Visual Studio as Administrator.<br><br>
-		<a href="http://windows.microsoft.com/en-us/windows7/how-do-i-run-an-application-once-with-a-full-administrator-access-token" target="_blank">This</a> article explains how to run a program as an administrator.<br><br>
-		<a href="http://technet.microsoft.com/en-us/magazine/ff431742.aspx" target="_blank">This</a> article explains how to configure an application to always run as an administrator.ff431742.aspx</p>
+		<a href="http://technet.microsoft.com/en-us/magazine/ff431742.aspx" target="_blank">This</a> article explains how to configure an application to always run as an administrator.</p>
     </div>
 </div>
 <p class="trigger"><a href="#">Can I automate CAPTCHA?</a></p>